 Hi, my name is Aaron Waid, and I’m a Jesus follower.
 Like many people who have decided to follow the journey of knowing God, following Jesus has led me many places.
 I have a M.A. from Denver Seminary, and a M.A.J., specializing in Public Relations from Marshall University.
 I’m originally from West Virginia, and I’ve served as a pastor and family minister in Michigan and in Florida, where I’m presently on staff at First Church in Melbourne.
 I’m crazy about my wife, Alexis, who is the other writer here at Spiritually Hungry.
 We’ve been best friends since 2000, and I can’t even begin to imagine what life would look like without her.

 I’m a lifelong musician and play a wide variety of instruments, but guitar (especially lead electric guitar) and banjo are my favorites.
-There’s lot of other interests that I have, from camping to amateur botany, but I consider most of them on hold right now while my son, Rhett, is a baby!
+There’s lot of other interests that I have, from camping to amateur botany, but I consider most of them on hold right now while my son, Rhett, and daughter, Lucy, are babies!

 In ministry, I love preaching, leading classes and prayer groups, and conversation about theology and apologetics.
 Probably more than anything, though, I love to get to know people’s stories and see what there life has been like and where God can be found in their journey.